jolars/normreg/paper/rebuttal.md

 > updating my score after the authors make changes to improve the presentation,
 > clarity, and flow of this paper.
 Here are some suggestions: Minor changes:
 > Potential typos/clarification suggestions
+>
+> ### Minor changes
+>

-> In Equation 2, is used before defined in Definition 2.1.
-Consider adding a small clarification
+> 1. In Equation 2, $\tilde{\boldsymbol{X}}$ is used before defined in
+>    Definition 2.1.
+Consider adding a small clarification right after Equation
-> right after Equation 2, even if it is repetitive.
-In the first paragraph of
+>    2, even if it is repetitive.
-> Section 3, there is no definition for the noise (it is defined later).
-Consider
+> 2. In the first paragraph of Section 3, there is no definition for the noise
-> adding this clarification right after using it.
-In the first paragraph of
+>    (it is defined later).
+Consider adding this clarification right after
+>    using it.
-> Section 3, maybe explicitly mentioning that is the -th column of could improve
+> 3. In the first paragraph of Section 3, maybe explicitly mentioning that
+>    $\boldsymbol{x}_j$ is the-th column of $\tilde{\boldsymbol{X}}$ could
+>    improve. clarity.
-> clarity.
-The same goes with .
-Please discuss the (strong) assumption on the
+> 4. The same goes with $\tilde{\boldsymbol{x}}_j$.
+> 5. Please discuss the (strong) assumption on the orthogonality of the
-> orthogonality of the normalized design matrix : (1) how it rarely holds in
+>    normalized design matrix $\tilde{\boldsymbol{X}}$: (1) how it rarely >
-> practice, (2) how it is necessary in this framework, (3) if any prior works
+>    holds in practice, (2) how it is necessary in this framework, (3) if any
-> also have this assumption (to see that it is not too weird one).
-In the first
+>    prior works also have this assumption (to see that it is not too weird
+>    one).
-> paragraph of Section 3.1., what is $\overline{\boldsymbol{x}}?
-I know that it
+> 6. In the first paragraph of Section 3.1., what is
-> is defined in Table 1, but please refer to it once again to help the readers
+>    $\overline{\boldsymbol{x}}$?
+I know that it is defined in Table 1, but
+>    please refer to it once again to help the readers keep track of the
-> keep track of the notations.
-Besides, the wording of this paragraph is not
+>    notations.
+Besides, the wording of this paragraph is not good; consider
-> good; consider rewriting this paragraph.
-What is in Equation 8?
-I know this one
+>    rewriting this paragraph.
+> 7. What is in Equation 8?
+I know this one is the CDF of normal distribution,
-> is the CDF of normal distribution, but please define it clearly here.
-In
+>    but please define it clearly here.
-> section 4.1.2, the author should at least describe what those datasets (a1a,
+> 8. In section 4.1.2, the author should at least describe what those datasets
-> rhee2006, and w1a) are about.
-I know that the statistics of that dataset is
+>    (a1a, rhee2006, and w1a) are about.
+I know that the statistics of that
-> mentioned in Appendix E, Table 2, but at least the author should refer to that
+>    dataset is mentioned in Appendix E, Table 2, but at least the author
-> Table in the main body.
-In Theorems 3.1, 3.2, and 3.3, since , why do the
+>    should refer to that Table in the main body.
+> 9. In Theorems 3.1, 3.2, and 3.3, since $q_j \in [0,1]$, why do the authors
-> authors write the limit ?
-Do you mean instead?
+>    write the limit ?
+Do you mean $1^{-1}$ instead?

+> ### Major changes
+>
-> It is better if the authors write the whole paragraph/sections of notations
+> 1. It is better if the authors write the whole paragraph/sections of notations
 >    used in this paper.
 The way the authors use notations here is not good: it
 >    makes the readers have a hard time finding relevant notions.

-> Consider adding the contributions paragraph at the end of Section 1.
+> 2. Consider adding the contributions paragraph at the end of Section 1.
 List the
 >    main contributions clearly and where they are located in the main body.
 I know
 >    that the authors discuss those points in Section 5, but I think it is better if
 >    authors have some punch lines right from the start so that the readers can keep
 >    track of the paper more easily.
 Consider reorganizing Section 5 accordingly,
 >    making it more condensed, and putting the punch lines right at the start.

-> Section 3 is very monotone; please reorganize this section.
+> 3. Section 3 is very monotone; please reorganize this section.
 For example, in
 >    Section 3.1, the authors could make each part of Section 3.1 more
 >    distinguishable, for example, by writing:
 >    (1) "\paragraph{Class blance}", which contains the rigorous definition and its
 >    intuition.
 >    (2) "\paragraph{the effects on the estimators scale ...}" discusses how the
 >    class balance directly affects the estimator.
 Please make three paragraphs
 >    after Equation 7 stand out more and elaborate on how the finding is interesting
 >    and counterintuitive.
 (3) and so on.

-The above are just some suggestions that I have.
-I recommend that the authors do multiple passes to improve the presentation of this draft.
-Questions For
+>    The above are just some suggestions that I have.
+I recommend that the authors
-Authors:
+>    do multiple passes to improve the presentation of this draft.

+> ## Questions For the Authors
+>
 > Is the assumption of the orthogonality of the normalized design matrix too
 > strong and unnatural, especially for the case of binary features and mixed
 > features?
 Please give me a couple of examples where this assumption holds and a